Approximate complex amplitude encoding algorithm and its application to data classification problems: Acknowledgments

 \section{Acknowledgments}

-This work was supported by Grant-in-Aid for JSPS Research Fellow 22J01501 and MEXT Quantum Leap Flagship Program Grants No. JPMXS0118067285 and No. JPMXS0120319794.
+This work was supported by Grant-in-Aid for JSPS Research Fellow No. 22J01501 and MEXT Quantum Leap Flagship Program Grants No. JPMXS0118067285 and No. JPMXS0120319794.
 We acknowledge the use of IBM Quantum services for this work.
+We specially thank Kohei Oshio, Ryo Nagai, Ruho Kondo, Yuki Sato, and Dmitri Maslov for their comments on the early version of this draft.
+We are also grateful to Shumpei Uno for helpful support and discussions on the early stage of this study.

-The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.
-We specially thank Kohei Oshio, Ryo Nagai and Yuki Sato for their comments on the early version of this draft.
+The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Quantum team.